René Goupil: Life

-Goupil was baptized in St-Martin-du-Bois, near Angers, in the ancient Province of Anjou, on 15 May 1608, the son of Hippolite Goupil and Luce Provost.
+Goupil was baptized in St-Martin-du-Bois, near Angers, in the ancient province of Anjou, on 15 May 1608, the son of Hippolite Goupil and Luce Provost.
 He was working as a surgeon in Orléans before entering the novitiate of the Society of Jesus (Jesuits) in Paris on 16 March 1639.
 He had to leave the novitiate due to deafness.

 Goupil volunteered to serve as a lay missionary working to assist the Jesuit Fathers.
 In 1640 he arrived in New France.
 From 1640 to 1642, he served at the Saint-Joseph de Sillery Mission, near Quebec, where he was charged with caring for the sick and wounded at the hospital.
 His work primarily involved wound dressings and bloodlettings.

-In 1642 Goupil traveled to the Huron missions with about forty other persons, including several Huron chiefs and Jesuit Father Isaac Jogues.
+In 1642 Goupil traveled to the Wendat (Huron) missions with about forty other persons, including several Wendat chiefs and Jesuit Father Isaac Jogues.
 They were captured by the Mohawk, taken to their easternmost village of Ossernenon (about 9 miles west of present-day Auriesville, New York), and tortured.
 After teaching a Mohawk boy the sign of the cross, Goupil was killed on the Feast of St. Michael the Archangel, 29 September 1642, by a blow to the head with a tomahawk.
 He died uttering the Holy Name of Jesus, as he had practiced in case of martyrdom.
 Fr.
 Jogues was present and gave Goupil absolution before expiring.
 Before being martyred, Goupil had professed religious vows as a Jesuit lay brother before Fr.
 Jogues.
-Many of the 24 Huron accompanying Goupil were baptized Catholic converts.
-Traditional enemies of the Mohawk, they were slowly tortured per Iroquois ritual before being killed.
+Many of the 24 Wendat accompanying Goupil were baptized Catholic converts.
+Traditional enemies of the Mohawk, they were slowly tortured per Haudenosaunee ritual before being killed.